-In verses 4-5 he describes the experience of Christianity using various terms.
+In verses 4-5, the author describes the experience of Christianity by using various terms.
 The person he uses as an example here is one who has truly become a Christian in that:

-- He has understood and accepted the divinity of Christ - insight into the "mystery" of the gospel as Paul refers to it in Romans 16:25 (this is enlightenment - "Jesus is the Son of God")
+- He has understood and accepted the divinity of Christ.
+This insight into the "mystery" of the gospel as Paul refers to it in Romans 16:25 is true enlightenment (Jesus is the Son of God = true enlightenment).

-- He has experienced the "power" of the gospel in his life as the word and the Spirit begin to transform him into a new man in Christ - producing spiritual fruit, moving him towards maturity.
+- He has experienced the "power" of the gospel in his life as the Word and the Spirit begin to transform him into a new man in Christ producing spiritual fruit and moving him towards maturity.

-To have experienced Christ and the new life and then reject it makes one hard and unable to repent again.
-The word "fallen away" refers to a complete falling by the wayside (not just stalled, but completely broken down).
-Not a slip, a weak moment, doubt or fear or an on-going struggle with sin.
+The author explains that to have experienced Christ and the new life, and then reject it, makes one's heart hard and unable to repent again.
+The words "fallen away" refer to a complete falling by the wayside (not just stalled, but completely broken down).
+This is not the normal Christian's slip, weak moment, doubt, fear, or on-going struggle with sin.
 This is a complete break from Christ and His church.

-The idea is that someone who is a disciple and then, for some reason or other, openly rejects Christ and becomes an antagonist (like a disgruntled former friend / partner who puts down the ex. with an intimate knowledge of that person so that the remarks are especially cruel and hurtful).
+The idea is that someone becomes a disciple and then, for some reason or other, openly rejects Christ and becomes antagonistic towards the church (like a disgruntled former friend/partner who puts down the ex with an intimate knowledge of that person so that the remarks are especially cruel and hurtful).

-We see an example of this in church where a former member who has left the congregation now puts down the church, the work of the church, do more damage to themselves because their remarks harden their own hearts and make it impossible to come back.
+We see an example of this in church where a former member who has left the congregation now puts down the church and its work.
+These people do more damage to themselves because their remarks harden their own hearts and make it impossible to come back.

 This is the idea of putting Christ to open shame and re-crucifying Him.

-...the one who endures to the end will be saved.
+...but it is the one who has endured to the end who will be saved.

-And so he warns them concerning the dangers that threaten those who refuse to move ahead towards the goal to which they have been called and finishes the passage by telling them how they can "jump start" their faith once again and get back on the road to maturity.
+And so, the writer of Hebrews warns his readers concerning the dangers that threaten those who refuse to move ahead towards the goal to which they have been called.
+He finishes the passage by telling them how they can "jump start" their faith once again and get back on the road to maturity.

-The writer tells them that God remembers their work in the past and how they ministered to the saints: Apparently in 64AD Nero accused the Christians of setting the fires that destroyed city (some scholars believe that he himself set the fires and conveniently blamed the Christians who were not popular with the pagan citizens of Rome).
+The author tells them that God remembers their work in the past and how they ministered to the saints: Apparently, in 64AD the Emperor Nero accused the Christians living in Rome of setting the fires that destroyed city (some scholars believe that he himself set the fires and conveniently blamed the Christians who were not popular with the pagan citizens of Rome).
 Nero then used this excuse to persecute them in terrible ways.
 These "Jewish" Christians were spared much of the persecution and none of them were martyred because they were still considered as "Jews" by the Romans.
-They did, however, help and minister to those Christians who were suffering and the writer refers to this good work they had done in the past, and were doing presently.
+They did, however, help and minister to those Christians who were being persecuted and the writer refers to this good work his readers had done in the past, and were doing presently.

 His exhortation is brief and to the point:

-Keep working / keep ministering.
-The way to repair a stalled faith is to keep pumping the ministry pedal.
+Keep working; keep ministering.
+The way to repair a stalled faith is to be active in ministering to others.

-The Hebrews were growing weary, they were in unfamiliar territory far from their comfort zones and their faith was starting to choke.
-The writer tells them to keep pumping service / ministry / work in order to revive the engine of faith which would carry them to maturity, completion - the goal of heaven.
-They weren't the first to feel this way, in verse 12 he reminds them that all those who had made it in the past, had done so by keeping their faith alive through service despite the obstacles.
+The Hebrews were growing weary, they were in unfamiliar territory and far from their comfort zones.
+The writer tells them to keep busy in service in order to revive the engine of faith which would carry them to maturity, completion, and the final goal of heaven.
+They weren't the first to feel this way.
+In verse 12, he reminds them that all those who had made it in the past had done so by keeping their faith alive through service, despite the obstacles they faced.

-Two thousand years ago Hebrew Christians began the walk of faith with enthusiasm, good works, great hopes and then when suffering came and doubt they paused and began to question their faith.
-God sent them a message that said basically three things:
+Two thousand years ago Hebrew Christians began the walk of faith with enthusiasm, good works, and great hopes.
+After a time, when trials came their way, they paused and began to question their faith.
+God sent them a message of warning and encouragement:

 - The Lord Jesus is worthy to be believed.
 He is far superior than anyone or anything.
 Don't be ashamed of Him, don't be afraid to trust Him with your life - after all He gave His life for you.

 - Be careful of falling away, it can happen.
-(If you don't believe, me look around and see the people who used to be here 2 years ago serving Jesus who no longer do so - in 2 years some of you sitting here today may be gone!
-It can happen!).
+Simply look around your own church assembly and count the empty pews where once faithful Christians sat and worshipped, but for various reasons have fallen away.
 As sure as God will reward the faithful, He will condemn those who disbelieve and fall away.

 - The way to demonstrate faith and keep it alive until the end is through service.